INTENSIVE FAMILY SUPPORT PROGRAM (IFSP)

-These services are provided to young people and families for whom more intensive interventions are indicated.
-Meetings typically occur 2-4 times per week in the family’s home to aide in keeping youth and families safely together.
-Our staff is trained to provide 24-hour crisis intervention and targeted interventions to assist with self-harmful behaviors, severe depression, aggression, substance abuse, trauma and defiant behaviors.
-Our staff is also trained to assist with youth transitioning from hospitalizations, residential care, inpatient substance abuse treatment and foster care.
+Intensive Family Support Services (IFSP) are provided to young people and families for whom more intensive interventions are indicated.
+Meetings typically occur 1-3 times per week in the family’s home to aid in keeping youth and families safely together.
+Our staff is trained to provide 24-hour crisis intervention and targeted interventions to assist with self-harmful behaviors, severe depression, aggression, substance abuse, trauma, and defiant behaviors.
+Our staff is also trained to assist with youth transitioning from hospitalizations, residential care, inpatient substance abuse treatment, and foster care.

 MULTISYSTEMIC THERAPY (MST)

 Multisystemic Therapy (MST) is an evidence-based program that targets serious juvenile offenders.
 The program works specifically with Franklin County Children Services (FCCS), Franklin County Juvenile Court, and the Franklin County ADAMH Board.
 The MST program is designed to address a youth's mental health, behavioral, and/or substance abuse issues.
 Treatment interventions work to strengthen the relationship between youth and parent while decreasing delinquent and defiant behavior.
 MST provides intensive (2-4 hours/week), in-home and in-community services, including 24-hour crisis intervention, to youth and families struggling with the challenges of legal behaviors, substance abuse, oppositional behaviors, and severe family conflict.

 FUNCTIONAL FAMILY THERAPY (FFT)